jpolley/WebdriverIO_v5_TypeScript/README.md

 # WebdriverIO_v5_TypeScript

-This is a boilerplate project that uses version 5 of WebdriverIO and TypeScript.
-This project is useful not only as an example of WebdriverIO v5 and TypeScript playing nicely together, but it includes examples of the PageObject pattern and some practical examples of how to use WebdriverIO to build an automated test suite using mocha & chai.
+This is a boilerplate project that uses WebdriverIO v5 and TypeScript v3.2.2.
+This project is useful not only as an example of WebdriverIO v5 and TypeScript playing nicely together, but it includes examples of the PageObject pattern and some practical examples for using WebdriverIO to build an automated test suite with Mocha & Chai.

 ## Getting Started
 ```